Set-OutlookSignatures/Set-OutlookSignatures/docs/README.md

 The script is **designed to work in big and complex environments** (Exchange resource forest scenarios, across AD trusts, multi-level AD subdomains, many objects).
 The script is **multi-client capable** by using different template paths, configuration files and script parameters.

 The script is **Free and Open-Source Software (FOSS)**.
-It is published under the MIT license which is approved, among others, by the Free Software Foundation (FSF), the Open Source Initiative (OSI) and is compatible with the General Public License (GPL) v3.
+It is published under the MIT license which is approved, among others, by the Free Software Foundation (FSF) and the Open Source Initiative (OSI), and is compatible with the General Public License (GPL) v3.
 Please see `'.\docs\LICENSE.txt'` for copyright and MIT license details.
 # Table of Contents <!-- omit in toc -->
 - [1.
 Requirements](#1-requirements)
 - [2.
 Parameters](#2-parameters)